┌────────────── second (optional)

 console.log('Running every 2 minutes starting from 1 (odd minutes)');

-For better readability, node-cron lets you use names (full or abbreviated) instead of numbers for months and days of the week.
+For readability, use full or abbreviated names instead of numbers for months and days of the week.

-// Runs every minute on Sundays in January and September
+// Every minute on Sundays in January and September

 cron.schedule('* * * January,September Sunday', () => {